KDE/digikam-doc/getting_started/installation.rst

     :alt:
     :align: center

-    A Double-screens Linux Station With Main Window on the Left and Light Table on The Right
+    A Double-screens Linux Station With Main Window on the Left and Light Table on the Right

 digiKam on Linux
 -----------------